 Filing a Workers’ Compensation Claim

 Workers’ compensation is a no-fault system that helps pay your medical expenses and a portion of your salary while you miss work due to an injury suffered on the job.
-You have 30 days from the date you suffered the injury to notify your employer.
-Always make a notification in writing so that no one can deny you told them an injury occurred.
+You have 30 days from the injury date to notify your employer.
+Always make a written notification so no one can deny you told them an injury occurred.

 Filing a Non-Subscriber Claim